 Our Dance is held on the second Saturday of most months, in the East Gosford Progress Hall, corner of Wells Street and Henry Parry Drive, East Gosford.
 It starts at 7.30 p.m. and finishes at 11.00pm.
-The admission price of $20.00 includes a light supper ($15.00 for members) & $5.00 for children 12-18.
+The admission price of $20.00 or ($15.00 for members) & $5.00 for children 12-18.

 Bush Dancing in essence is Australian Folk Dancing – the dances of the people – reflecting influences from settlement, our Colonial days, Federation, through two World Wars and the Depression, right up to the present time.
 They include Irish Dancing, English Country Dancing, Scottish Dancing, Contra and traditional Australian, with new dances written every week.

 Sound dull and old world?
 A little bit old world perhaps, but far from dull.
 Just stand for a moment and watch the faces of the people as they gallop down the set for “Virginia Reel”, glide gracefully across the floor to “Margaret’s Waltz” or join hands around the circle in the “Pride of Erin”.
 Can’t possibly be dull with all that laughter going on.

 Our live music is provided by a leading Sydney or Newcastle bush band.
 Each band has it’s own proficient Dance Caller and all the dances are taught, then walked through and called.
 Most are reasonably easy.
 They have to be – they are the dances of the people after all.